ooloi-labs/okf-docs/docs/content/content-api/doc-status-based-action.md

 - Content visibility is restricted based on status
 - Only published content is visible on the platform
-- Users with publishing access bypass the moderation workflow
+- Users with PUBLISH access bypass the moderation workflow
 - Sent-back content must go through the entire workflow again
 - When under moderation, published content is temporarily removed from the platform